okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-custom-ui-mobile/main/index.md

 ## Add and configure packages

-Next, you need to add Okta to your application by installing and configuring our SDK.
+To build the custom sign-in UI, you need to install and configure a native Okta SDK to your application.

 You should already have added and configured packages when you walked through the [Sign users in to your mobile app](/docs/guides/sign-into-mobile-app/android/configure-packages/) guide.